Sapanaa/twitter/README.md

 # 🐦 Twitter Clone

 A full-stack Twitter Clone application built with **React** for the frontend and **Node.js/Express** for the backend.
-This project replicates the core features of Twitter, such as user authentication, post creation, notifications, and media handling using Cloudinary.
+This project replicates the core features of Twitter, such as user authentication, post creation, notifications, and media handling using **Cloudinary**.

 ## 🚀 Features